 When that voltage is out of kilter, you might notice flickering lights, slow speeds for your appliance motors and your air conditioner might go out.
 If this happens with enough lines across the country, it can overload the grid, and before you know it, the power shuts down across the country.

 How can you ensure that a brownout our outage doesn’t impact you and your family?
-Blue Collar Electricians can install a generator for your whole home and protect you from summertime power outages.
-Schedule an inspection today and let our experts give you the best options for your generator needs.
+Blue Collar Electricians can install a generator interlock kit for your portable generator and protect you from summertime power outages.
+Schedule an inspection today and let our experts give you the best options for your needs.
 Avoid power loss this summer with Blue Collar Electricians.